nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 ### WGAN

 To compare the results of PQWGAN with its classical counterpart, the WGAN-GP architecture was trained.
 Proposed by [12] and serving as the basis for PQWGAN, WGAN-GP aims to enhance training stability by incorporating a gradient penalty for the critic.
 The code was sourced from [13] and modified to support training on various datasets, enable model saving and loading, and ensure compatibility with the repository.
+Additionally, for more information about the required parameters, run `python train.py --helpWGAN`.

 _References:_